DMOoF25-TEAM11/ArlaNatureConnect/docs/UseCase001-LoginAndRoleaccess/UC001-UCBrief.md

 - Arla Employee

 **Description:**
-The user selects a role (Farmer, Consultant, or Arla Employee) on the front page to access the system.
+The user selects a role (Landmand, Konsulent, or Arla Medarbejder) on the front page to access the system.
 No password or email authentication is required, as this is a prototype.
-After selecting a role, the system grants access to the appropriate view — either directly to the dashboard (for Arla Employee) or via a user selection dropdown (for Farmer or Consultant).
+After selecting a role, the system grants access to the appropriate view — either directly to the dashboard (for Arla Nedarbejder) or via a user selection dropdown (for Landmand or Konsulent).
 The role determines which functions and data are visible in the interface.

 **Preconditions:**